mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 ### New settings

--   V2
+All new settings are in the `V2` settings category

 -   Library Suggestions: Whether to suggest functions included in library files
-    -   Comment Tag Regex: Regex for custom symbols to appear in the breadcrumb and elsewhere
+-   Comment Tag Regex: The regular expression for custom symbols to appear in the breadcrumb and elsewhere.
+Default matches any line that starts with `;;`
 -   Complete Function Calls: Whether to automatically add parenetheses when calling a function
 -   Debug Configuration: The [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) to use when debugging
 -   Diagnostics
     -   Class Non Dynamic Member Check: Check whether non-dynamic members of a class exist when lexing
     -   Params Check: Check that the function call has the correct number of arguments
 -   Warn
     -   Var Unset: Display a warning when referencing an unassigned variable.
 Changes take effect after restart.
     -   Local Same As Global: Display warnings for each undeclared local variable that has the same name as a global variable.
 Changes take effect after restart.
+    -   Call Without Parentheses: Display warnings for each function or method call without parentheses.
+Changes take effect after restart.

+In progress:

--   ahk++.Warn.CallWithoutParentheses
+-   ahk++.FormatOptions
 -   ahk++.ActionWhenV1IsDetected (now defaults to "Switch to v1" instead of "Warn")
 -   ahk++.CompletionCommitCharacters
 -   ahk++.Files.Exclude
 -   ahk++.Files.ScanMaxDepth
--   ahk++.FormatOptions
 -   ahk++.InterpreterPath
 -   ahk++.SymbolFoldingFromOpenBrace
 -   ahk++.WorkingDirs